A balanced work-life relationship helps boost employee performance

 Abstract

-The current research note is written for personnel managers and MBA students, aiming to raise the awareness of work-life balance importance in the employee management policies.
-In the intersection of work and personal life, the work-life balance is the equilibrium between the two; more specifically, work-life balance explains the relationship and interaction between individual job and their private life.
+The current research note is written for personnel managers and MBA students, aiming to raise awareness of the importance of work-life balance in employee management policies.
+In the intersection of work and personal life, the work-life balance is the equilibrium between the two; more specifically, the work-life balance explains the relationship and interaction between an individual's job and their private life.
 In the research note, we first introduce the concept and characteristics of work-life balance through relevant literature.
 We then argue the significance of incorporating work-life balance into employee management practices, as the concept of work-life balance helps managers appreciate individual differences and develop more human-oriented awareness in management.
 We encourage managers to adopt transformational leadership in their management, in which the concept of work-life balance should be embedded in the design and implementation of employee management policies.
-By giving more autonomy to the employees through the work-life balance policies and practices, employees are more likely to appreciate the work and make more contribution accordingly.
+By giving more autonomy to the employees through work-life balance policies and practices, employees are more likely to appreciate the work and make more contributions accordingly.
 Practitioner points are also recommended.

 References